 My name is Kayla, and I like to make things.
 Sometimes, I feel compelled to make things last minute.
-Sometimes, when its inconvinient.
-This time, at my mom's house, at 11 at night, the day before I needed said thing.
+Sometimes, when its inconvenient.
+This time, I made a DIY Warrior Costume Breastplate at my mom’s house, at 11pm, the day before I needed it.

 Let me explain.
 We were staying at my mother’s home on a Saturday.
 Sunday, my siblings, hubby and I were headed to the Renaissance Faire.
 My brother had just tried on his awesome Knight costume, and my husband tried on his “warrior priest” garb.
 It was a combination of long flowing robes and belts, and I was pleased with it.
 (Dually pleased since all I did was buy some fabric and throw some belts on it).
 So, hubby tried it on and went to show my brother.

 For at LEAST 20 seconds.
 And then exclaimed that he didn’t know what the costume was supposed to be.

 Now, I know my brother didn’t mean anything by it (and I forgive you Kyle!) but that made me feel like the costume was inadequate.
 (I wonder why?)
 I dragged my hubby out into the cold late night to look at Walmart, the only store open in my home town, to see if we could find a costume breastplate he could wear.